srisar/simple_note/README.md

-# simple_note
+# simple note
-A simple note taking app that can also store the content in html5 webstorage for quick retrival.
+a simple note taking app that can also store the content in html5 web storage for quick retrieval.